 Distance from London: Durdle Door is located 210 km (130 miles) from London.
 You will need about 3 hours to get there by car.
 But it is worth it.

-Parking at Durdle Door
+Parking and facilities at Durdle Door

 The car park is located 25-30 minutes from the beach.
 You will need to walk to the cliffs and then down the stairs to get to the beach itself.
 So it takes some time to get there.
 And there is a rather steep descent down the hill.